jim-conner/ASSIGNMENT-Firebase-Pinterest/README.md

 # ASSIGNMENT-PINTEREST using Firebase

 ## Overview
-Pinterest enables the user to add boards per subject,/ and then add pinned cards of interest related to the subject.
+Pinterest enables the user to add boards per subject,\
+then add pinned cards of interest related to the subject.
-Boards and cards can be deleted as well./
+Boards and cards can be deleted as well.\
 The project requires a Google account to log in.